-Department of Political Science and Planning

-Pafford 140 678-839-6504 www.westga.edu/~polisci/
+Department of Political Science and Planning Pafford 140 678-839-6504 www.westga.edu/~polisci/ planning theory and analytical skills together with extensive preparation in the formulation and implementation of rural plans, policies, and programs.

-Professors, S. Caress, R. Sanders; Associate Professors, L. Howe, G. Larkin, S. Sewell; Assistant Professor, S. Lee
+Professors, S. Caress, L. Howe, R. Sanders; Associate Professors, G. Larkin, S. Sewell: Assistant Professor.
+S. Lee

 The Master of Science degree in Rural and Small Town Planning is designed to prepare students for a planning career in rural, regional, public, and private planning agencies.
-Specifically, the program is structured to provide a base in planning theory and analytical skills together with extensive preparation in the formulation and implementation of rural plans, policies, and programs.
+Specifically, the program is structured to provide a base in